Hamidalavi/beginner-git-tips/git.md

 # Hamid Alavi's Git tips

-## Please fix tips if i wrote wrong. thanks so mush for contributing :)
+## Please fix tips if I wrote wrong. thanks so much for your contributing :)

 - `git init` = create git file (repository)
 - `git status` = see status of git